guardian/frontend/README.md

 You can debug your local Frontend application, by attaching a debugger.

-* Start Simple Build Tool in debug mode by typing `./sbt --debug`
+* Start Simple Build Tool in debug mode by typing `./sbt --debug`.
 * Build and run your application.
 See "Running" for steps.
 * Use a debugger to attach to the remote Java process, on localhost:1044.

 Any IDE debugger should be compatible.
 In IntelliJ, add a new Debug Configuration, based on the Remote default.
 Ensure the Transport is Socket, the Debugger mode is Attach, and the port is set to 1044.
 Start a new Debug session, and your breakpoints should be active.